-Bryan Ferry’s ‘These Foolish Things’ is his first solo album released on October 5, 1973 while he was still Roxy Music.
+Bryan Ferry’s ‘These Foolish Things’ is his first solo album released on October 5, 1973 while he was still Roxy Music by Virgin.

 Track Listing : 1.A Hard Rain’S A-Gonna Fall (Bob Dylan) – 05:19 .
 2.River Of Salt (Irving Brown, Bernard Zackery, Jan Zackery) – 01:48 .
 3.Don’T Ever Change (Gerry Goffin, Carole King) – 02:15 .
 4.Piece Of My Heart (Jerry Ragovoy, Bert Berns) – 03:06 .
 5.Baby I Don’T Care (Jerry Leiber, Mike Stoller) – 01:50 .
 6.It’S My Party (Walter Gold, John Gluck Jr., Herb Weiner) – 02:00 .
 7.Don’T Worry Baby (Brian Wilson, Roger Christian) – 04:13 .
 8.Sympathy For The Devil (Mick Jagger, Keith Richards) – 05:50 .
 9.The Tracks Of My Tears (William Smokey Robinson, Jr., Warren Moore, Marvin Tarplin) – 03:04 .
 10.You Won’T See Me (John Lennon, Paul Mccartney) – 02:32 .
 11.I Love How You Love Me (Barry Mann, Larry Kolber) – 03:02 .
 12.Loving You Is Sweeter Than Ever (Ivy Jo Hunter, Stevie Wonder) – 03:06 .
 13.These Foolish Things (Jack Strachey, Eric Maschwitz) – 05:41